Andy-J-marshall/stanningley-bowls/README.md

 Update all images in the `/images` folder

-Update the `History.js` component, including the links in the config file, and the `clubCupWinners.json` file
+Update the `History.tsx` component, including the links in the config file, and the `clubCupWinners.json` file

 Update `homepage` in `package.json`